Create and manage views in the Requests area

 - Changes to views are saved automatically.

-- Changes to views are visible to anyone that uses the view.
+- Changes to views are visible to anyone that uses the view only when you share a new copy of the view after you made changes to it.

 - Use the Me (logged-in user) filter wildcard in any field that has users as the value.

-A Workfront administrator can add the new view to layout templates.
+A Workfront administrator can add a new view to layout templates for the Requests area.

 For instructions, see Customize Filters, Views, and Groupings using a layout template.